-Eligible entities whose applications meet the threshold eligibility criteria in Section III.C.: Threshold Eligibility Criteria of this announcement will be reviewed according to the evaluation criterion set forth below.
+Eligible entities whose applications meet the threshold criteria in Section III: Eligibility Information of this announcement will be reviewed according to the evaluation criterion set forth below.
 Applicants must directly and explicitly address these criteria as described in Section IV.D: Application Materials.
 The information provided must be easily identifiable and clearly described to ensure the content of the application is clearly laid out for reviewers.
 Each application will be rated under a points system, with a total of 100 points possible.
-To assist the EPA reviewers, applicants are strongly encouraged to reference the numbers and titles of the evaluation criteria in their project narratives to help identify where the criteria are being addressed.
-Applicants may, but are not required to, use the Optional Project Narrative Attachment Resource that is provided with this posting on EPA's Solid Waste Infrastructure for Recycling Grants for Communities webpage.
-Applicants that do not use the resource will not be penalized.
+To assist the EPA reviewers, applicants are strongly encouraged to reference the numbers and titles of the evaluation criteria in their Narrative Proposals to help identify where the criteria are being addressed.
+Applicants may, but are not required to, use the optional Project Narrative Attachment Resource, Budget Table and Description Spreadsheet Resource, and Milestones Resource that are provided on EPA's Solid Waste Infrastructure for Recycling Grants for Tribes and Intertribal Consortia webpage.
+Applicants that do not use the resources will not be penalized.